vicolo-dev/chrono/README.md

 use android-only code, so that will need to be ported.
 Everything else should mostly work fine.

 ## Contribute
 All contributions are welcome, whether creating issues, pull requests or translations.
+### Issues
+Feel free to create issues regarding any issues you might be facing, any improvements or enhancements, or any feature-requests.
+Try to follow the templates and include as much information as possible in your issues.
+### Pull Requests
+Pull Requests are highly welcome.
 When contributing to this repository, please first discuss the change you wish to make via an issue.
 Also, please refer to [Effective Dart](https://dart.dev/effective-dart) as a guideline for the coding standards expected from pull requests.
+### Translations
+You can help translate the app into your preferred language using weblate at https://hosted.weblate.org/projects/chrono/.
+### Spread the word!
+If you found the app useful, you can help the project by sharing it with friends and family.

 ## Development